Detecting linear trend changes in data sequences: Methodology

 The key step is finding the $3 \times 3$ orthonormal matrix, $\Lambda$, which is composed of one detail and two low-pass filter vectors in its rows.
-Firstly the detail filter $\b{h}^\text{T}$ is determined to satisfy the conditions in \eqref{e23}, and then the two low-pass filters ($\b\ell_{1}^\text{T}, \b\ell_{2}^\text{T}$) are obtained by satisfying the orthonormality of $\Lambda$.
-There is no uniqueness in the choice of ($\b\ell_{1}^\text{T}, \b\ell_{2}^\text{T}$), but this has no effect on the transformation itself.
-The details of this mechanism can be found in Section D of the supplementary materials. \item Go to step 1 and repeat at new scale $j=j+1$ as long as we have at least three smooth coefficients in the updated data sequence $\bs$. \end{enumerate} More specifically, the detail coefficient in \eqref{e22} is formulated for each type of merging introduced in Section \ref{ex} as follows. \\ Type 1: merging three initial smooth coefficients $(s^0_{p, p}, s^0_{p+1, p+1}, s^0_{p+2, p+2})$,
+Firstly the detail filter $\b{h}^\top$ is determined to satisfy the condition mentioned in step 1, and then the two low-pass filters ($\b\ell_{1}^\top, \b\ell_{2}^\top$) are obtained by satisfying the orthonormality of $\Lambda$.
+There is no uniqueness in the choice of ($\b\ell_{1}^\top, \b\ell_{2}^\top$), but this has no effect on the transformation itself.
+The details of this mechanism can be found in Section E of the supplementary materials. \item Go to step 1 and repeat at new scale $j=j+1$ as long as we have at least three smooth coefficients in the updated data sequence $\bs$. \end{enumerate}